-Criterion Implication for assessment of market power Implication for assessment of market power Market shares Market shares alone are not conclusive of a substantial degree of power in a market.
+Criterion Implication for assessment of market power Market shares Market shares, on their own, are not conclusive of a substantial degree of power in a market.
 In some jurisdictions-but not PNG-rebuttable presumptions about market power arise at various levels of market share.
 A high market share, especially in relation to the individual and combined shares of other market participants, is an important indicator that a licensee may have a substantial degree of power.
 Where markets are emergent or growing more quickly, high market shares are less indicative of market power than in more mature or slow-growth markets.
 Fluctuations in market shares may also indicate a lack of substantial market power and some evidence that competitive forces are in play.
 Market shares may be assessed either on the basis of subscribers, sales volume or value of sales.
 Usually share of revenue (value of sales) is preferred because subscribers are not of equal value or equal potential and most markets are multi-product with value being the only common measure that can be applied.
 Comparison of market shares measured by subscribers, sales volume and sales value often provides useful analytical insights.
 In the case of a fairly homogenous product or service, an operator that has a higher market share by value than by volume might be an indication that that operator can price above rivals and make super normal profits, which might be a sign of a substantial degree of power in a market.
-When considering market shares, NICTA may assess the level of market concentration using the Herfindahl-Hirschman Index (HHI), which is calculated by squaring the market share of each competitor in a market and then summing the resulting numbers.
-The HHI takes into account the relative size and distribution of firms in a market and approaches zero when a market consists of a large number of firms of relatively equal size.
+When considering market shares, NICTA may assess the level of market concentration using the Herfindahl-Hirschman Index (HHI), which is calculated by squaring the market share of each competitor in a market and then summing the resulting numbers 9 .
+The HHI takes into account the relative size and distribution of the firms in a market and approaches zero when a market consists of a large number of firms of relatively equal size.
 In a monopoly the HHI is 10,000-the maximum index figure.
-The HHI increases both as the number of firms in the market decreases and as the disparity between the markets' shares of those firms increase.
+The HHI increases both as the number of firms in the market decreases and as the disparity between the market shares of those firms increases.
 Although a HHI measure of 1,800 is commonly interpreted internationally as an indication of a highly concentrated oligopoly market structure, it is a value that derives from manufacturing industries in the United States and NICTA considers it an inappropriately low threshold for telecommunications markets, which tend toward oligopoly.
-Control of infrast- ructure not easily duplicated This indicator refers to a situation in which the availability of a certain infrastructure is necessary to produce a particular product or service; the required infrastructure is exclusively or overwhelmingly under control of a particular operator; and there are high and non-transitory barriers to duplicating or substituting for the infrastructure in question.
-In such a situation, the control of infrastructure not easily duplicated can make it feasible for the operator in question to behave independently from other suppliers and to exercise market power (in absence of significant countervailing power), as there is almost no actual or potential competition.
-One example is control/ownership of a large network that a competitor would find costly to build in order to provide the service in question.
-This would be exacerbated where the minimum capacity from the infrastructure exceeds the capability of the competitor and would be commercially unjustified in the short to medium term.
-Such control may hence represent a significant barrier to entry.
-In addition it might be possible for the supplier to lever its market power horizontally (to adjacent markets) or vertically (to downstream markets).
-Technological advantages or superiority Technological advantages may represent a barrier to entry as well as an advantage over existing competitors due to lower production costs or product differentiation.
-However, some technological advantages might only be temporary and may therefore not be a permanent source of substantial market power.
+Control of infrastructure not easily This indicator refers to a situation in which the availability of a certain infrastructure is necessary to produce a particular product or service; the required infrastructure is exclusively or overwhelmingly under control of a particular operator; and there are high and non-transitory barriers to

-8 This is generally referred to as "single dominance" in the economic literature.
+8 This is generally referred to as 'single dominance' in the economic literature.

-9 The HHI is a measure of concentration and provides a result that is proportional to the average market share, weighed by market share.
-The logic of the squaring of individual shares is to provide a suitable weighing.
+9 The HHI is a measure of concentration and provides a result that is proportional to the average market share, weighted by market share.
+The logic of the squaring of individual shares is to provide a suitable weighting.